-- 186. Plaintiff incorporates by reference all other paragraphs as if fully set forth herein. - 187.
-Under the Declaratory Judgment Act, 28 U.S.C. §§ 2201, et seq., this parties and to grant further necessary relief.
-The Court has broad authority to restrain acts, such as those alleged herein, which are tortious and unlawful.

-188. In the fallout of the Data Breach, an actual controversy has arisen about
+- 183. Plaintiff incorporates by reference all other paragraphs as if fully set forth herein. - 184.
+Under the Declaratory Judgment Act, 28 U.S.C. §§ 2201, et seq., this Court is authorized to enter a judgment declaring the rights and legal relations of the parties and to grant further necessary relief.
+The Court has broad authority to restrain acts, such as those alleged herein, which are tortious and unlawful. - 185.
+In the fallout of the Data Breach, an actual controversy has arisen about Defendant's various duties to use reasonable data security.
+On information and belief, Plaintiff alleges that Defendant's actions were-and still are-inadequate and unreasonable.
+And Plaintiff and Class members continue to suffer injury from the ongoing threat of fraud and identity theft.